BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 Someone in your lab was worried that the "Sample Preservation Method" (listed in the OSD-488-samples.csv) data was affecting the Ca2+ ratios in your soleus muscle samples - especially at later time points.

-Use the appropriate chi-squared test to test if there is a difference in the proportion of control mice (Cohort Control, Ground Control and Vivarium Control together) mice with a Ca2+ ration >=1 with the proportion of mice with a Ca2+ ratio < 1 that were processed in either RNALater or Liquid Nitrogen.
+Use the appropriate chi-squared test to test if there is a difference in the proportion of control mice (Cohort Control, Ground Control and Vivarium Control together) mice with a Ca2+ ratio >=1 with the proportion of mice with a Ca2+ ratio < 1 that were processed in either RNALater or Liquid Nitrogen.
 Limit this to soleus muscle at the 480 time point.

-### Question 4.1
+### Question 5.1

 What is the p-value of your test?

-### Question 4.2
+### Question 5.2

 Based on the results of this test (including any errors) what would you tell your labmate?

+&nbsp;
+&nbsp;

-## Additional hypotheses (4 points)
+## Additional hypotheses & Question 6 (4 points)

 There are _many_ more hypotheses we could test with this data.
 Now you need to come up with a hypothesis to test!
 Complete the steps below (1 point each)
 1. Write out a hypothesis/question to test.
 2. Select the appropriate test and provide the null and alternative hypotheses.
-3. Conduct the test
+3. Conduct the test and report the associated p-value
-4. In 1-2 sentences summarize your results
+4. In 1-2 sentences, summarize your results